It's very simple and completely risk free to you:

 See the photo below where a garden studio was installed on a severe slope without the expense of a concrete base...

-As long as the site for your Garden Studio is clear, then we can install it.
-We do require a photograph of your site which can be emailed to us (firstname.lastname@example.org) or texted to 07590 067 120.
+As long as the site for your garden studio is clear of trees and bushes, then we can install it.
+We do require a photograph of your site but we ask for this (and some other site details) in a short simple questionnaire before your install.

 The fitting team need power for their tools.
 Once you have shown our head fitter exactly where your studio needs to go, you can leave them to it.